First OWI Offense Madison Attorney

 You can get an OWI for Marijuana

 Not every drunk driving case is about alcohol.
-Sometimes drunk driving cases can be about drugs such as marijuana, cocaine, or even other substances that are perfectly legal in Wisconsin such as prescription medications and even over the counter drugs such as Benedryl, Robitussin, and others.
+Sometimes OWI cases can be about drugs such as marijuana, cocaine, or even ones that are perfectly legal in Wisconsin, like prescription medications and over-the-counter drugs such as Benedryl and Robitussin.

 What does all of this mean for YOUR case?
 It means your case just got more complicated.
 It means your case just got harder.
 And it means, more than ever, you need an experienced and qualified defense team standing up for you in court.

 If you have recently been arrested for a drunk driving offense, it is extremely important that you check your paperwork.
 You are given a 10 day notice to file important paperwork and legal documents with the court or the Department of Transportation.
 Failing to do so could result in a conviction and loss of license.

 Additional Fines and Penalties After Your First OWI in Wisconsin